To install unsigned drivers, you need to disable driver signature enforcement on Windows 10. Here’s how.

 2. Execute the below command and restart your system.

 3. Once you restart your system, driver signature enforcement is disabled and you can install unsigned drivers.

-To enabled driver signature enforcement, use the below command and restart your system
+To enabled driver signature enforcement, turn off the test signing mode with the below command and restart your system

 bcdedit /set testsigning off